Governance

 Domain Authority Governance

-- Authority grants SHOULD require approval from existing authority holder
+- Authority grants SHOULD require approval from existing authority holders

 - Authority SHOULD have expiration (annual renewal)